Dr. Donna Hargens

 Dr. Donna Hargens graduated Summa Cum Laude from Marquette University with a Bachelor of Arts degree.
 She holds a Master of Education in Educational Administration and Supervision from the University of North Carolina at Chapel Hill and a Doctorate in Educational Leadership, Management, and Policy from Seton Hall University.
 Dr. Hargens joined the Department of Catholic Schools in 2018 after serving as Superintendent of Jefferson County Public Schools in Louisville, Kentucky.
 She has over 39 years of experience in education, including a role as Chief Academic Officer for Wake County Public Schools in North Carolina, Interim Superintendent of Wake County Public Schools, Assistant Superintendent for Curriculum and Instruction (PK-12), and Western Area Assistant Superintendent.
 In addition, she has been a principal, assistant principal, and a high school Spanish and English teacher.

-Margaret Dammeyer earned a Bachelor of Science in Elementary Education and a Master of Education in School Administration and Supervision both from the University of Maryland.
-With 25 years of experience in elementary education, she has served as teacher, assistant principal, principal (K-8) and associate superintendent.
+Karen Murphy earned a Bachelor of Science degree in Speech Pathology/Audiology from the University of Maryland and a Master of Education in School Administration and Supervision from Loyola University.
+With 26 years of experience in elementary education, she has served as a teacher, assistant principal, and principal in the Archdiocese before becoming Associate Superintendent.